 A DBA (doing business as) name usually needs to be filed, although this requirement varies by state.
 A local representative can be contacted to discover local requirements for a DBA.

 Once a business license is acquired, a business checking account can be opened.
 Information on business financing can also be found on the SBA’s website.
+Commercial Cleaning Licensing and Bonding is not required in all states and municipalities.

-A surety bond may need to be filed to ensure the business will comply with state and/or federal bonding and insurance requirements.
+Commercial Cleaning Licensing and Bonding will ensure the business will comply with state and/or federal bonding and insurance requirements.
 In order to obtain a business license, a bond may be required by the state or city, depending on the location of business operation.
 This surety bond can be referred to as a Janitorial Surety Bond, a Cleaning Services Surety Bond, or a Cleaning Surety Bond.

 Apply for your Janitorial Surety Bond here at Surety 1.
 Applications are free and no-obligation.
 After the principle receives their surety bond, it will need to be filed with the obligee (city, state, or federal.)